 Additionally, vehicles don’t lose their value here like they do in other places.
 If you buy a car today and drive it 50,000 miles, you can still sell it in a couple of years for almost the same price for which you bought it.
 Auto insurance can cost more than private health insurance and is not required.

 Boat prices vary from one place to another.
 An hour-long excursion from Playa del Coco to the legendary surf break Witch’s Rock and back runs about $60 per person, depending upon group size, while the ferry from Puntarenas to Paquera costs just a couple of dollars one way – and $10 more to tow a car.

-Flights within Costa Rica – as well as to Bocas del Toro, Panama and certain places in Nicaragua – can be purchased for $100-150 one-way.
-Nature Air and Sansa are the country’s two commercial airlines.
+Flights within Costa Rica – as well as to Bocas del Toro, Panama and certain places in Nicaragua – can be purchased for $100 to 150 one-way.
+Skyway and Sansa are the country’s two commercial airlines.

 Imported goods in Costa Rica are anything but economical.
 A small jar of JIF-brand peanut butter can cost over $7 – about the same price of cleaning an entire apartment in a major city.
 Electronics like laptops and iPods costing $150 or more in the U.S. are commonly marked up at least 30%.

 The old banana town of Golfito features an enormous mall where shoppers can purchase big-ticket items like washing machines, televisions and furniture at discount prices.
 Best of all, items bought here are exempt from sales tax.

 One of the greatest advantages to living in Costa Rica is the bargain pricing for services and manual labor.
 A gardener or maintenance person may earn between $2 and $3 per hour to tend the grounds.
 Local seamstresses will tailor a pair of pants for $2-$3, and leather workers can mend a broken zipper or an old shoe for about $3 per job.